 I’m a globe-trotting photographer and model who first started in front of the camera at the age of 11.
 Acting eventually brought me to Los Angeles at 14 as one of the original Disney movie girls.
 Now, as a self-taught photographer of 12 years, I prefer being behind the lens.

-Photography became my main creative outlet, but in the past few years I’ve immersed myself in the age-old process of lost wax.
-Each piece of my jewelry is made in wax before being cast in gold.
-Using my hands to sculpt and create, this purely tactile process, allows me a new form of art making, something that’s become a perfect balance to my photographs.
+Photography became my main creative outlet — but in recent years, I’ve immersed myself in the age-old process of lost wax.
+Each piece begins in wax then is cast in gold.
+It’s a purely tactile process.
+One that gives me a new kind of art-making — a quiet counterbalance to my photographs.
 It holds real inspiration for me.
-A departure from digital screens, from edits, from computers and social media.
-A departure where I am able to sit down and focus my imagination and my intentions into something I can actually hold in my hand —making jewelry is what I’ve always felt destined to do.
+A departure from screens, edits, and social media.
+A place to sit down, slow down, and focus my imagination into something I can actually hold in my hands.
+Making jewelry is what I’ve always felt destined to do.